bjerkvik/dat255-deep-learning-pathology/README.md

 Once you have downloaded the dataset, follow these steps:

 1. Place the `train` folder inside the `data/raw` directory.
-2. Place the four CSV file inside the `data/raw` directory alongside the `train` folder.
+2. Place the CSV file inside the `data/raw` directory alongside the `train` folder.

 ## Usage